This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Elderberry Smoothie Ingredients

-• Banana: The banana adds creaminess and natural sweetness to the smoothie, while also providing potassium, an essential electrolyte.
+- Banana: The banana adds creaminess and natural sweetness to the smoothie, while also providing potassium, an essential electrolyte.
+For an extra thick and frosty texture, you can freeze bananas before blending.

-• Coconut Water: Coconut water is a fantastic source of hydration and electrolytes, keeping you refreshed and energized.
-You can substitute with water or almond milk, if you prefer.
+- Coconut Water: Coconut water is a fantastic source of hydration and electrolytes, keeping you refreshed and energized.
+You can substitute with water or almond milk (check out my list of top almond milk brands).

 Where to Buy Elderberry Syrup